How We Treat

 In our OPI services, each young adult begins to understand this is the place where he/she finally can begin to move forward with their lives and that real growth can begin to take place.

-As soon as they join, each participant meets with our Education Department, Career Development and Volunteer Services and Extracurricular Activities to establish their portion of their treatment plan.
+As soon as they join, each participant meets with our Clinical Department, Education Department, Career Development and Volunteer Services and Extracurricular Activities to establish their portion of their treatment plan.
 We help them decide how they will finish high school or what college courses to take.
 Do they want to get a part time job?
 What kind of volunteer work do they want to do?
 What do they like to do for fun?
 (Parents/sponsors are involved in this decision-making as much as possible).

 They meet with the individual Life Coach or with a member of Department of Addiction Counseling Services (if appropriate).
 In a typical day, we might drive them back and forth to school or their job, for instance, or to the animal shelter where they might volunteer.